Charts / Trends

 How should it look?

-Ideally a flat line with no spikes.
+Ideally a flat line with minimum spikes.

-1.13.
+1.15.
 Smart wakeup

 trend smart wakeup

-Smart wakeup shows how many minutes before the set alarm did smart wake up wake you up - ie. the efficiency of smart wake up for you.
+Smart wakeup shows how many minutes before the set alarm did smart wake up wake you up.

 How should it look?